 Within the BIR, the group advises the BIR council on matters or documents relating to radionuclide imaging (conventional and hybrid imaging) and radionuclide therapies.
 In addition, it advises on documents from other professional bodies.

-The group had the first meeting of the year on 8 March.
+The group had met on 28 June 2019.
 The main items discussed were: